OpenGVLab/ControlLLM/README.md

 ## 🖊️ Citation

-If you find this project useful in your research, please consider cite:
+If you find this project useful in your research, please cite our paper:

 ```BibTeX
 @article{2023controlllm,